wixisse/WallyHaze/README.md

 ### Feature Requests
 - Check existing [Issues](https://github.com/wixisse/WallyHaze/issues) first
 - Describe the feature and why it would be useful
-- Consider contributing code if you're able!
+- Consider contributing code if you're able

 ### Code Contributions
 1. Fork the repository